djccnt15/djccnt15.github.io/_posts/mathematics/2022-05-01-linear_algebra_01.md

 def mat_mul(a: matrix, b: matrix) -> matrix:
-    """
-    returns multiplication of 2 matrices
+    """returns multiplication of 2 matrices"""
-    """

     res: matrix = [[sum(v * u for v, u in zip(r, c)) for c in zip(*b)] for r in a] return res

 def mat_mul_all(*a: matrix) -> matrix:
-    """
-    returns multiplication of 2 matrices
+    """returns multiplication of 2 matrices"""
-    """

     res: matrix = reduce(mat_mul, [*a])
     return res